Didrik147/coding-challenges/README.md

+# Coding challenges

-Repository for solution to various coding challenges.
+Repository for solutions to various coding challenges.